ramizdundar/finch/README.md

 and the system is in-memory, scaling reads doesn’t offer much benefit.
 If disk storage were involved, scaling reads could be more worthwhile.

-**Q: Why no disk usage or WAL (Write-Ahead Logging)?**
+**Q: Why no disk usage?**

-> While a Redis-like WAL could be feasible, implementing compaction—especially concurrent compaction—is complex and not achievable within 2 hours.
+> While a Redis-like AOF (Append Only File) could be feasible, implementing compaction—especially concurrent compaction—is complex and not achievable within 2 hours.
 More advanced structures like LSM trees or B+ trees were also out of scope for this project.

 **Q: Why partition the data if there’s no replication?**